equinor/radix-web-console/src/components/README.md

 <code>localhost:3000/dev-integration/<i>component-name</i></code>.

 The file should export a function `injectMockSocketServers`, that receives an object with all mocked websockets that can be listened and responded to.
-See the file `/components/app-list/integration.tsx` for an example.

 Any `fetch()` requests can be mocked by importing `fetch-mock` and declaring the requested URLs and responses, e.g.